jhonatsz/codebits/README.md

 # Codebits

-* A Documentary list of use commands been usefull to some of my works
+* A documentary list of used commands that been usefull to some of my works.